jgrossi/sunder/readme.md

 ## Installation

-Just clone this repo inside a `sunder` folder inside your `wp-content/plugins` folder or install it using Wordpress Plugin page.
+Just clone this repo inside a `sunder` folder inside your `wp-content/plugins` folder or install it using Wordpress Plugin page (not yet there).
 After copy the folder contents just activate the plugin inside your Wordpress Administration area.

 ```bash
 cd wp-content/plugins
 git clone git@github.com:jgrossi/sunder.git sunder
 ```

+You can install Sunder downloading the `zip` file and extracting it inside `wp-content/plugins` folder.
+After that activate the plugin in the Wordpress administration panel.

 ## Usage

 Generally when fetching data from a Wordpress database in a theme you use just one file, like `page.php` for example.
 In this file you have HTML code and PHP code to query WP posts to be shown in the theme file.

 This plugin separates logic from views.
-The same `page.php` file will be the *logic* file, where you will have only the PHP code:
+The same `page.php` file will be the *logic* file, where you will have only the PHP code like this:

 ```php
 <?php /* Template Name: Services */